Physical Activity Guidelines for adults with SCI

 Create attainable goals that are specific, measurable, realistic, and timed.
 Identifying your goals is a foundational stage for progression.
 Goals provide direction and have proven to be essential for individuals to maximize their potential.
 So get active with positive goals in mind, who knows… maybe a pre-established reward will be waiting for you if you complete your goal!

 Click here for more information on goal setting.

 Get in Motion

 Get in Motion is a free telephone-based service which provides information and support for Canadians with SCI.
-The counseling service is supported by the Rick Hansen Institute and aims to assist Canadians with SCI to meet their physical activity goals.
+The counselling service is supported by Praxis and aims to assist Canadians with SCI to meet their physical activity goals.
 Get in Motion provides free physical activity toolkits which include two Thera-Bands and information on physical activity for people with SCI.

 The topics covered include, but are not limited to: